What Is AP Seminar?

 Accordingly, colleges do not typically award college credit for AP Seminar scores, and when they do, it is most often general elective credit.

 Instead, AP Seminar is the ideal booster of subsequent AP scores and a powerful indicator of college readiness on a student’s transcript.
 Research has found that students who take AP Seminar in 10th grade achieve higher scores on AP English, history, and government exams taken in grades 11 and 12.
 They’re also more likely to persist in college and earn higher first year college GPAs.

 Educators should view AP Seminar in 10th grade as a way to prepare many more students for success in a wide variety of 11th- and 12th-grade classes, and to stand out in college admissions.

-Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.
+Students who complete both AP Seminar and AP Research—part of the AP Capstone Diploma program—can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.

 Instructional Resources for Teachers

 Teachers who are new to teaching AP Seminar as English 10 can take advantage of the following instructional resources.